mpv-player/mpv/DOCS/man/options.rst

     to to work this around using ``--heartbeat-cmd`` instead.

 ``--wid=<ID>``
-    (X11 and Windows only)
     This tells mpv to attach to an existing window.
+If a VO is selected that supports this option, it will use that window for video output. mpv will scale the video to the size of this window, and will add black bars to compensate if the aspect ratio of the video is different.

-The ID is interpreted as "Window" on X11, and as HWND on Windows.
-If a VO is selected that supports this option, a new window will be created and the given window will be set as parent.
-The window will always be resized to cover the parent window fully, and will add black bars to compensate for the video aspect ratio.
+    On X11, the ID is interpreted as a ``Window`` on X11.
+Unlike MPlayer/mplayer2, mpv always creates its own window, and sets the wid window as parent.
+The window will always be resized to cover the parent window fully.
+The value ``0`` is interpreted specially, and mpv will draw directly on the root window.

-    See also ``--slave-broken``.
+    On win32, the ID is interpreted as ``HWND``.
+Pass it as value cast to ``intptr_t``. mpv will create its own window, and set the wid window as parent, like with X11.

+    On OSX/Cocoa. the ID is interpreted as ``NSView*``.
+Pass it as value cast to ``intptr_t``. mpv will creates its own sub-view.
+Because OSX does not support window embedding of foreign processes, this works only with libmpv, and will crash when used from the command line.

 ``--no-window-dragging``
     Don't move the window when clicking on it and moving the mouse pointer.